somedatapacket/docs.humio.com/content/operations-guide/installation/ansible.md

 aliases: ["/installation/ansible"]
 ---

 Ansible is a great way of managing a Humio cluster.
-Therefor we have provided a list of Ansible Galaxy roles, plus a few sample projects that demonstrates how they are used.
+Therefore, we have provided a list of Ansible Galaxy roles, plus a few sample projects that demonstrates how they are used.

 ## Ansible Galaxy Roles